 I’ve already mentioned time, but you really don’t need to allocate much to make a big difference.
 If you genuinely can’t find the time, you need assistance with time management.

 Quite often people blame time, though, when it is really motivation that is the issue.
 Here, group exercise can really help.
 It is much more fun when doing something with people rather than pounding the pavement on your own.
-Research from on elite rowers demonstrated this with improved pain thresholds in a group exercise context.
+Research from Oxford University on elite rowers demonstrated this with improved pain thresholds in a group exercise context.
 Finding a great class, club or group to work out with can be game-changing in developing a solid exercise routine.

 Employers and managers: lead from the front